Levonorgestrel-ethinyl Estradiol-iron is a limited distribution medication.

 0.1-20MG-MCG(21) | 30 Tablets | $81.69 | $2.72 |

-- Individuals over the age of 35 who smoke or use tobacco should not use hormonal birth control.
+- It is advised not to smoke or use tobacco products while on hormonal birth control.
+Individuals over the age of 35 who smoke should not use these forms of birth control.

-- In case of an overdose, seek immediate medical attention or contact a poison control center.
+- In the event of an overdose, seek immediate medical attention or contact a poison control center for assistance.

 Levonorgestrel-ethinyl Estradiol-iron Side Effects